drummonds/bytestoneblog/content/posts/Accounting for programmers/Movements/PaciolioGotItWrong.md

 negative numbers which they used for debts.
 Along the way the Hindu/Arabic numerals were transmitted but negative numbers were dropped.

+In early Renaissance Venice ["Pacioli, like other mathematicians of his time, did his utmost to avoid even the use of a symbol for minus, let alone a negative number"](https://www.jstor.org/stable/2490577).
+However the use of negative numbers for balances with the direction gives the graph representation meaning.
 The use of negative numbers with the direction gives the graph representation meaning.
 Without negative numbers you move in Paciolo's language from shall give `in dare` and shall receive "in habere" and by "per" and to "a" in the journal.
 In the ledger you have the